Who is a Pathologist?

 What are the skills and qualities required to become a/an Pathologist?

 Communication skills: The ability to communicate effectively is one of the most necessary skills required by a pathologist in order to perform his or her job duties.
 The laboratory team working under a pathologist should be able to understand the work that is expected out of them.
 Not only that, but seamless communication also helps in avoiding any sorts of miscommunication between the pathologist and the patient.
-Being able to communicate effectively becomes important in a high-stake team environment.
+Being able to communicate effectively becomes important in a high-stake team environment in pathologist careers.

 Attention to detail: A pathologist is required to make important decisions while treating a patient’s ailment or researching for a vaccine.
 Hence, he or she is required to pay meticulous attention to detail to produce highly accurate work even when under pressure.
-Paying attention to small details is essential during the operation.
+Paying attention to small details is essential during the operation in pathologist careers.
 It is one of the most important skill sets required by an individual to become a pathologist.

 Patience: A pathologist faces critical situations where he or she is required to stay calm and make decisions that might be an important factor in a patient’s life.
 A pathologist is one of the most essential members when it comes to the treatment of the disease as he or she is responsible for a proper diagnosis.
 The work he or she does help in keeping critically ill and medically unstable people alive.
 Situations like these required him or her to stay calm and level-headed.